Surgery Scheduling in Flexible Operating Rooms by using a Convex Surrogate Model of Second-Stage Costs: Model and assumptions

-Giving a formal description of a policy would be out of the scope of this paper, but this can be done using Markov Decision Processes (MDP), as was done, e.g., in~\citet{silva2020surgical}.
-Informally, a policy for the \OSP is a strategy which observes the state of the system (set of ongoing and finished operations at a given time) and decides of the action to take in a given state.
-For the \OSP, a policy has to maintain for each surgery $i$ a current block $b^c(i)$ and a current tentative starting time $t^c(i)$, initialized at $b^c(i)=b(i)$ and $t^c(i)=t(i)$, respectively.
-Feasible actions at time $t$ of day $d$ are either of the following: (1) starting a scheduled surgery $i$ in its current block $b^c(i)$ if the block is available and $t\geq t^c(i)$; (2) starting an emergency surgery $e\in E_d$ in any available block $b\in B_d$; (3)~deciding to migrate a planned surgery by updating its current block and tentative starting time; (4) or waiting for some amount of time or until some surgery completes.
+A policy for the \OSP is a function $\pi$ that associates each state $\vec{s}$ with a valid \emph{action} $a$.
+Feasible actions in state $\vec{s}$ at time $\tau$ of day $d$ are either of the following: (1) starting a scheduled surgery $i$ in its current block $b_{\vec{s}}(i)$ if the block is available and $\tau \geq t_{\vec{s}}(i)$; (2) starting an emergency surgery $e\in E_{\vec{s}}$ in any available block $b\in B_{d_{\vec{s}}}$; (3)~deciding to migrate a planned surgery to a later day, by updating its current block and tentative starting time; (4) or waiting for some fixed amount of time or until some surgery completes.

+The dynamics of our MDP are described by a critical component known as the \emph{transition function}, which gives the next state $\vec{s}_{k+1}$, given the action $a_k$ taken in state $\vec{s}_k$ and the scenario $\omega \in \Omega $.

+We avoid a lengthy, formal description of $\vec{s}_{k+1}$ for each state-action pair $(\vec{s}_k,a_k)$ and scenario $\omega\in\Omega$, and opt for a more intuitive approach based on two illustrative examples, the other cases being constructed in a similar fashion: